II: Reading Data & IPEDS

 Absolute Paths

 • Absolute paths are directions to what you’re looking for starting from the root of your computer, and list out exactly where a file is.
-For example, as I’m writing this lesson, the absolute path of this Quarto script is
+For example, the absolute path of this Quarto script we are now looking is

 • This is perfectly fine, assuming two things

-2. It only needs to run on my computer
+2. It only needs to run on this computer

 • Oftentimes, we cannot rely on both these assumptions being true